Geology of the Pearl River Delta: Geological history

-The Geological history of Pearl River Delta spans across 600 million years and can be divided into five main periods: the pre-Cretaceous period, the Cretaceous period, the Tertiary period, the Quaternary period, and the recent Holocene epoch.
+The Geological history of the Pearl River Delta spans across 600 million years and can be divided into five main periods: the pre-Cretaceous period, the Cretaceous period, the Tertiary period, the Quaternary period, and the recent Holocene epoch.

 Paleozoic and Neoproterozoic Era

 In the Ediacaran period, approximately 600 million years ago, the region of the Pearl River Delta was characterized by a structurally depressed area within a deep marine environment.
 It is theorized that this region constituted an oceanic basin during that period, fostering a depositional environment that facilitated the formation of bioclastic and clastic sedimentary rock.
 In the Paleozoic eon, around 540 million years ago, the depositional environment underwent significant changes.
 The sedimentary facies formed during this period were markedly different from the Ediacaran bedrock, including notable examples such as shallow marine facies and terrigenous facies.